liujie290/csc591-capstone/README.md

 specify which house you want to download, the range of sessions you wish to include (inclusive), as well as the output file.
 Output is of the form above intended to be slurped by clusters.py

 ## Scraper

 ### Description

 To create a corpus of text, a clojure app was made to scrape the websites and download the data.
 This does not have to be run.
-A zip called datafile.zip has the corpus downloaded for the report.
+A zip called word2vec_datafile.zip has the corpus downloaded for the report.
 It is to be used with word2vec.ipynb ipython notebook file.

 ### Setup